grubaughlab/DENV-genomics/README.md

 ## Other resouces

 This repository will also contain new resources as they are developed.
-Currently it contains a workflow to help submit data to GenBank - `genomes`.
+Currently it contains a workflow to help submit data to GenBank - `genbank_submission_scripts`.

 ---